MatMoore/notes/conference-notes/staffplus-2021/README.md

-# Leaddev/Staffplus 2021
+# Leaddev/StaffPlus 2021
+This conference took place on the 14th September 2021.

 This was the first time Leaddev did a staffplus track.
-There were 3 tracks but I only followed the Staffplus one as it seemed more interesting to me.
+There were 3 tracks but I only followed the StaffPlus one as it seemed more interesting to me.

+All videos are available from [leaddev.com](https://leaddev.com/course/leaddev-live?vgo_ee=L1TlqoRqLUNMkRHKcvr6yLyTHSQN%2BDtnb0JgEo8gVWY%3D).

-## What is a Staffplus role?
+## What is a StaffPlus role?

 I went in not really understanding these roles very well.
-Staffplus describes the senior end of the "individual contributor path" after senior engineer, which includes titles like Staff Engineer, Senior Staff Engineer, Principal Staff Engineer, Distinguished Engineer.
+StaffPlus describes the senior end of the "individual contributor path" after senior engineer, which includes titles like Staff Engineer, Senior Staff Engineer, Principal Staff Engineer, Distinguished Engineer.

 [StaffEng](https://staffeng.com/) is a good starting point.